gschaumb/team03-capstone/docs/index.md

 - **Public legal, financial, and historical documents related to the Enron case** serve as a proxy for the knowledgebase.
 - **The Enron email corpus** represents a range of employee and/or customer emails.

-Ideally, we would have liked to use corporate technical manuals, implementation guides, support FAQs, and related customer support emails.
+Ideally, we would have liked to have used a product or service company's corporate technical manuals, implementation guides, support FAQs, and related customer support emails as our data sources.
 Given the difficulty in obtaining such materials, the Enron data has proven a valuable proxy due to its broad content coverage across various document types and email exchanges.

 Our goal was to investigate whether agentic RAG improved results over basic RAG using specialized agents and workflows, such as: